votingworks/kiosk-browser/README.md

 ## Kiosk Page API

-Web pages loaded by `kiosk-browser` have an extra API accessible via the global `kiosk` object.
+Web pages loaded by kiosk-browser have an extra API accessible via the global `kiosk` object.

 `kiosk.`**`saveAs`**`(): Promise<FileWriter | undefined>`

 Presents a file save dialog to the user and, if a file is chosen, resolves to an object with `write(data)` and `end()` methods, similar to `fs.WriteStream` from `NodeJS`.
 To use this API, the requesting origin must be allowed to write to disk.

+We're increasingly moving away from these APIs in [vxsuite](https://github.com/votingworks/vxsuite), but a few last uses remain.

 ## File Access APIs